Cord Fitch Memorial Steel Guitar Show

 “carrying on the tradition” of the pedal steel guitar.

-music scene.
-Growing up surrounded by this rich musical heritage, Caleb developed a natural
+Growing up surrounded by a rich musical heritage, Caleb developed a natural connection

 A key member of Amber Digby & Midnight Flyer, Caleb has built a strong reputation as both a live